jpvarbed/BasicMessagingApp/README.md

 * Getting react native setup, fought zustand/immer/subscribe & sectionview.
 * Just made a bare minimum home screen.
 * Message sends are only stored locally.
+* Scroll behavior: If you scroll up, the scroll is paused, if you scroll down you get 'auto scroll' behavior.

 # Dependencies